JF-2121/wasteer-hackathon-docs/README.md

 4. Execute `start-jupyter` on the server to start your environment
 5. Execute `ssh -i <private_key_file> -N -L 8888:localhost:8888 hacker@<ip_address>` on your local machine to establish ssh tunneling
 6. Connect to Jupyter Lab by opening your browser and go to `http://localhost:8888`
-7. The dataset is also already present at the server.
+7. A subset of the dataset is already present at the server.
 You can unpack the data by running `tar -xzf wasteer-hackathon-data.tar.gz`
 8. Start hacking

 ## Customizing the Server